- Can Predict combine online and offline data to improve recommendations?

 Will the Predict scripts slow my website?

 I have an international website.
-Visitors from different countries buy different products.
+Visitors from different countries or regions buy different products.
 What should be done in order to be sure I recommend the right products to each audience?

 Nothing!
 If there really are such regional tendencies, since all visitors are interacting with the same recommender engine, the engine will learn from this and reflect these differences automatically.
 And because individual customers get the PERSONAL recommender widget, which uses personal browsing history, this whole issue is not relevant for the personal email and website recommendations.In other words, this is precisely how Predict is designed to work and there is no need to customize the engine or the data-collection in this matter.
 All localization options in Predict are related to managing languages, and differences in stock/availability.